 Sharing the road in the Tampa area isn’t always easy, especially when the other vehicles on the road are semi trucks.
-Before you get behind the wheel, discover the top five causes of truck accidents and learn how you can avoid them while staying safe on the road.
+Before you get behind the wheel, discover the top five causes of truck accidents as per the Law Offices of Ronald A. Ramos, P.C. and learn how you can avoid them while staying safe on the road.

 Abrupt Lane Changes

 While it’s easy to blame truck drivers for incidents on the road, vehicle drivers cause their fair share of collisions, especially when they change lanes or pass semi trucks abruptly.
 To avoid a collision, always give truck drivers much more space than you think they need so they can slow down or stop on the highway.

 Truckers also engage in unsafe driving habits, such as failing to check blind spots and neglecting to use turn signals.
 In fact, poor decision-making is one of the most common reasons for truck crashes.
 While you can’t predict whether a truck driver will flip on the turn signal before changing lanes, you can protect yourself just in case.
 Never drive in a trucker’s blind spot, and avoid letting trucks follow you too closely.

 Truck drivers put in hour after hour on the highway, and though regulations prevent them from texting or otherwise distracting themselves, these incidents still happen from time to time.
 When you approach a semi truck on the highway, be on the alert for signs of distracted driving, such as swerving, veering into another lane, or sudden stops.
 If you notice any, give the truck an extra-wide berth as you pass.
 People can get in touch with Kramer Injury Law LLC attorneys, in case there is an accident.